mit-rss/path_planning/README.md

   filter and subscribing to the estimate on `/pf/pose/odom` rather than the ground-truth pose.
 Finally, you will deploy the integrated system on your physical racecar!

-You will have **two** weeks to complete this lab (longer for the report); you should start early!
+You will have **until Wednesday, April 16th** to complete this lab; you should start early!
 This lab has multiple parts, and furthermore, a simple implementation of a path planning algorithm may not suffice - you are expected to optimize your algorithms.
 This will take time!